 Requests for information and postdoc/undergraduate lab applications should be submitted to David: firstname.lastname@example.org

-The Vazey (labvazey.org) and Moorman (moormanlab.org) labs at UMass Amherst are looking for a full-time research assistant to participate in studies involving behavioral, pharmacological/chemogenetic, and physiological investigation of the locus coeruleus and prefrontal cortex in mouse models of chronic stress and alcohol exposure.
-See a recent manuscript here and a description of research plans here.
-Responsibilities will include some animal husbandry including maintenance of transgenic lines, managing the mouse alcohol/stress core, performing behavioral and immunohistochemical studies, assisting with physiology and other lines of research, and lab management duties.
+The Moorman lab, in collaboration with the Vazey lab (labvazey.org) at UMass Amherst is recruiting a postdoctoral fellow to participate in studies involving behavioral, pharmacological/chemogenetic, and physiological investigation of the locus coeruleus and prefrontal cortex in mouse models of chronic stress and alcohol exposure.

 - PhD (neuroscience or a related discipline) and/or MD is required

 - Experience with some of the following is required: